sejinpark0209/rails_bog_app/README.md

 </details>
 <br>

-#### 9. Update the layout to use Bootstrap classes.
+#### 9. Update the layout to use Bootstrap or Materialize classes.

-Bootstrap is set up in this project, but it's not used yet.
-In your application's main layout (`app/views/layouts/application.html.erb`), add the basic structure container/row/column structure Bootstrap uses, around the `<%= yield %>`.
+You've set up a CSS library in this project, but you haven't used it yet.
+In your application's main layout (`app/views/layouts/application.html.erb`), add the basic container/row/column structure your library uses, around the `<%= yield %>`.

 <details>
-  <summary>Here's one way that could look:</summary>
+  <summary>Hint: Here's one way that could look for Bootstrap:</summary>
   <p>

   ```html